 INSTRUCTIONAL DESIGN & TEACHING

-- Conducted training needs analysis interviews with stakeholders, business operations managers and process / subject matter experts
+- Conducted training need analysis interviews with business operations managers and subject matter experts

-- Determined each curriculum's learning objectives, delivery methods and assessment measures
+- Determined each curriculum's learning objectives, teaching methods and assessment measures

 - Developed and delivered change management seminars regarding software upgrades, business process enhancements and insurance billing procedures